open-mmlab/mmdetection3d/configs/minkunet/README.md

 **Note:** Referring to [PCSeg](https://github.com/PJLab-ADG/PCSeg), MinkUNet34v2 is modified based on MinkUNet34.

-**Note\*:** Training Time and FPS measured on NVIDIA A100.
+**Note\*:** Training Time and FPS are measured on NVIDIA A100.
 The versions of Torchsparse, Minkowski Engine and Spconv are 0.5.4, 1.4.0 and 2.3.6 respectively.
-Since spconv 2.3.6 has a bug with fp16 on in inference stage, the actual FPS measurement using fp32.
+Since spconv 2.3.6 has a bug with fp16 on in the inference stage, the actual FPS measurement using fp32.

 ## Citation